-All wild birds in England and Wales are protected under the Wildlife and Countryside Act 1981 (as amended), as amended.
-It is an offence to: kill, injure or take any wild bird; to intentionally take, damage or destroy the nest of any wild bird that is in use or being built; and to take or destroy and egg of any wild bird.
+All wild birds in England and Wales are protected under the Wildlife and Countryside Act 1981.
+It is an offence to kill, injure or take any wild bird; to intentionally take, damage or destroy the nest of any wild bird that is in use or being built; and to take or destroy an egg of any wild bird.
 However under the Act it is possible to take action against some species, including Canada geese, under the appropriate licence.